1847123212/vl670/README.md

 * `UART_RX` and `UART_TX` - no traffic observed.
 More hacking required.

+#### Power Distribution Network

+The Power Distribution Network is decoupled using the standard method of "one capacitor per pin, all capacitors have the same value."
+The 5V rail, 1.5 V rail and 1.2 V rail are decoupled using 1 uF capacitors, all 0603-sized, nothing unusual (but do note C44 is the output capacitor of the DC/DC converter).

+The 3.3 V rail uses 470 nF capacitors and deserves more attention: C31-C35 are meant for power supply decoupling, and are 0603-sized.
+C71-C82 however, serve double duties, they are placed near vias to provide a continuous AC return path for signals travelling between layers ("plane stitching"), thus are 0402-sized to fit in the tight space near vias.
+Due to the higher number of capacitors for plane stitching, 470 nF capacitors are used to keep the total capacitance per rail under 10 uF, hopefully to stay within the USB spec.

+Finally, it should be noted that a 0.1 uF capacitor is traditionally seen as a "high-frequency capacitor" and is the prefered choice for power decoupling, and is often blindly combined with 1 uF capacitors to "cover both high and low frequencies."
+However, many recent books by domain experts have pointed out that this practice is counterproductive.
+First, blindingly mixing capacitor values can create anti-resonance impedance peaks and can actually make the decoupling worse at some frequencies.
+Second, considering that this rule of thumb originated from the through-hole era, meanwhile the parasitic inductance of modern SMD ceramic capacitors is so low, they all have fairly good high-frequency performance regardless of their values, their effectiveness is mainly limited by package size and PCB inductance.
+Thus, the modern, updated guideline is to use the same capacitance everythere.
+That being said, there are still important uses and benefits for mixing different capacitance, but only if careful calculation and simulation is performed to predict and control the anti-resonance peaks - which is overkill for this board.

+For the argument against multiple capacitor values, see *Electromagnetic Compatibility Engineering*, Chapter 11 *Digital Circuit Power Distribution* by Henry Ott.
+And for the argument for multiple capacitor values, but with careful design and simulation, see *Signal and Power Integrity – Simplified*, Chapter 13 *The Power Distribution Network* by Eric Bogatin.

 #### PCB Stack-up

 This is a 4-layer PCB, using the Signal-Ground-Power-Signal stack-up with impedance controlled traces, and fabricated by JLCPCB's JLC2313 stack-up.
 The dielectric constant of the board is 4.05, the distance between the signal and its reference plane is 0.1 mm.

+JLC2313 is selected for its closer distance between the signal and its reference plane in comparison to JLC7628, which allows thinner traces and reduced crosstalk.

 ### License